Local polarization and isothermal local equilibrium in relativistic heavy ion collisions

 The measured global spin polarization of $\Lambda$ hyperons, integrated over all momenta, turns out to be in quantitative agreement with the predictions of the formula~\eqref{spinvarpi}, the thermal vorticity field being provided by hydrodynamic simulations~\cite{Karpenko:2016jyx,Xie:2017upb,Wu:2019eyi,Ivanov:2020udj,Fu:2020oxj} and by other models \cite{Li:2017slc,Wei:2018zfb,Vitiuk:2019rfv}.
 However, the predicted spin polarization as a function of momentum, the so-called local polarization, disagrees with the measurements.
-Particularly, the sign of the longitudinal component of the spin polarization vector has the opposite sign and the component perpendicular to the reaction plane is maximal on the reaction plane at variance with model predictions \cite{Becattini:2020ngo}.
+Particularly, the sign of the longitudinal component of the spin polarization vector and the trend of the component perpendicular to the reaction plane as a function of the azimuthal angle are opposite to the model predictions \cite{Becattini:2020ngo}.

-For the Quark Gluon Plasma, the formula \eqref{spinvarpi} is applicable to the final hadrons, provided that $\Sigma$ is identified with the QGP hadronization 3D hypersurface or, more rigorously, the decoupling hypersurface where the system ceases to be a fluid at local thermodynamic equilibrium (after QGP hadronization, the system can remain a strongly coupled fluid for a transient).
+For the QGP, the formula \eqref{spinvarpi} is applicable to the final hadrons, provided that $\Sigma$ is identified with the hadronization 3D hypersurface or, more rigorously, the hypersurface where the system ceases to be a fluid at local thermodynamic equilibrium.
 The failure of \eqref{spinvarpi} in reproducing local polarization stimulated much work in the field.
-While it has become clear that hadronic decays cannot be responsible for the discrepancies \cite{Becattini:2019ntv,Xia:2019fjf}, investigations have been undertaken on the impact of dissipative corrections \cite{Hattori:2019lfp,Weickgenannt:2020aaf,Bhadury:2020puc,Bhadury:2020cop,Shi:2020htn}, of hadronic interactions \cite{Csernai:2018yok,Nogueira-Santos:2020aky}, on kinetic equilibration \cite{Gao:2019znl,Zhang:2019xya,Liu:2019krs,Li:2019qkf,Kapusta:2019ktm} and on the possible role of the spin tensor and an associated spin potential \cite{Florkowski:2017ruc,Florkowski:2019qdp,Weickgenannt:2020aaf,Gallegos:2021bzp}.
+While it has become clear that hadronic decays cannot be responsible for the discrepancies \cite{Becattini:2019ntv,Xia:2019fjf}, investigations have been undertaken on the impact of dissipative corrections \cite{Hattori:2019lfp,Weickgenannt:2020aaf,Bhadury:2020puc,Bhadury:2020cop,Shi:2020htn}, of hadronic interactions \cite{Csernai:2018yok,Nogueira-Santos:2020aky}, on kinetic equilibration \cite{Gao:2019znl,Zhang:2019xya,Liu:2019krs,Li:2019qkf,Kapusta:2019ktm} and on the possible role of the spin tensor and an associated spin potential \cite{Florkowski:2017ruc,Florkowski:2019qdp,Florkowski:2019voj,Weickgenannt:2020aaf, Gallegos:2021bzp}.
 One may wonder whether the inclusion of quadratic and higher order terms in thermal vorticity would fix the discrepancies.
-However, thermal vorticity - which is adimensional in natural units - is definitely less than 1 over the decoupling hypersurface (see fig. \ref{fig:derivatives}) and subleading corrections are not expected to cure the observed discrepancies.
+However, thermal vorticity - which is adimensional in natural units - is definitely less than 1 over the decoupling hypersurface (see fig. \ref{fig:derivatives}) and subleading corrections are not expected to cure the problem.

 \textit{Spin polarization from thermal shear} - \belowpdfbookmark{Shear}{MarkShear} Lately, it has been observed that, at the linear order in the gradients, there is an unexpected additional contribution to spin polarization vector at local equilibrium \cite{1852607,Liu:2021uhn}.
 In the derivation of ref.~\cite{1852607}, for a spin $1/2$ particle, this reads: